Balou9/bcg-coding-challenge/readme.md

 [![ci](https://github.com/Balou9/bcg-coding-challenge/workflows/ci/badge.svg)](https://github.com/Balou9/bcg-coding-challenge/actions)

 # bcg-coding-challenge
 I have build an API with a single endpoint that performs a checkout action.
-The single endpoint should take a list of watches and return the total cost.
+The single endpoint should take a list of watch ids and return the total cost.

 # usage
 ## setup